coetaur0/nox/README.md

 A match expression can be used to perform different actions depending on the value of a variant.
 Match expressions are denoted by the `match` keyword, followed by some expression of variant type, and a series of *match arms* between `{` and `}`.
 A match arm is represented by a label followed by a variable name, the `=>` symbol and an expression.
-When a variant is being matched, the arm with the same label is selected, the value contained in the variant is bound to the arm's variable, and the expression after the `=>` is computed and returned.
+When a variant is being matched, the arm with the same label is selected, the value contained in the variant is bound to the arm's variable, and the expression after the `=>` is computed and its result is returned.

 In the following example, a variant containing a `number` and labelled with `:Some` is matched, the first arm is selected and the value `84.` is returned: